Replying to a County Court claim

 Your creditor can instruct someone who owes you money to pay the creditor instead.
 The creditor can only use this type of enforcement if you have not paid the CCJ as the court ordered.

 The most likely way a third party debt order would be used is where your creditor finds out you have savings in the bank and wants your bank to pay your savings to the creditor.
 It is a fairly unusual procedure which involves a hearing in front of a District Judge and a court order freezing the account.
 If your creditor is threatening to use this procedure, contact us for advice.

 If your CCJ is for a debt which is not regulated by the Consumer Credit Act 1974, your creditor can enforce it in the High Court by taking control of goods.
 Business and trade creditors are likely to do this.
 Also, it can sometimes be done for unpaid nursery fees, funeral charges or even water charges.
-‘Taking control of goods’ involves High Court Enforcement Officers (HCEOs) visiting you.
-HCEOs are High Court bailiffs.
+‘Taking control of goods’ involves high court bailiffs visiting you.
+High court bailiffs may sometimes be called enforcement agents.
+A High Court Enforcement Officer (HCEO) may visit you, but only if they are also approved to work as a bailiff.
 See our High Court enforcement fact sheet for more information.